 Base stations owned by Mobile Operator #A are deployed around the road.
 Mobile Operator #A carries out sensing of the surface of the road in City #B. This sensing is performed using radio wave.
 Results of sensing information, incl. whether flooding occurs on the road, are informed to the administrator of the road in City #B.

-The administrator of the road usually monitors the state of flooding on the road using information from sensors including information from Mobile Operator #A. In addition, in the case of heavy rain, the administrator may request Mobile Operator #A to increase frequency of monitoring of situation of roads and Mobile Operator #A monitors the situation more frequently responding to this request.
+The administrator of the road usually monitors the state of flooding on the road using information from sensors including information from Mobile Operator #A. In addition, in the case of heavy rain, the administrator can request Mobile Operator #A to increase frequency of monitoring of situation of roads and Mobile Operator #A monitors the situation more frequently responding to this request.

 If there is information received that flooding occurs, the administrator advises people in the areas concerned to evacuate the areas.
 The administrator advises via mobile networks.